MAHoward21/MAHoward21/README.md

 - 👋 Hi, I’MIchele Howard
-- 👀 I’m interested in learning Full-Stack coding, website building, video game construction.
+- 👀 I’m interested in learning Full-Stack coding, website building, & video game construction.
-- 🌱 I’m currently learning JavaScript, Java, and MVC.
+- 🌱 I’m currently learning JavaScript, Java, & MVC.
 - 💞️ I’m looking to collaborate on skills projects that help me learn more about the world of coding.
 - 📫 How to reach me Mhowar92@gmail.com - linkedin/in/mahoward21